How conferences are evolving – and what planners should prioritise to stay ahead

 Delegates no longer attend to sit passively through a sequence of presentations.
 Information is abundant and accessible online.
 What they cannot access on demand is the energy, connection and shared experience that comes from in-person events.

 We are seeing a clear shift towards more participatory formats: facilitated discussion, immersive production, collaborative sessions and creative moments that embed the core message into the experience itself.
-When audiences are invited to contribute rather than consume, attention levels rise and conversations continue beyond the closing session.

-In 2026, agenda design is increasingly beginning with a different question: how do we want delegates to experience, remember and act on?
-The enduring imprint of a conference creates now plays a central role in whether it delivers commercial and cultural value.
+In 2026, agenda design increasingly begins with a different question: how do we want delegates to experience, remember and act?

 Venue expectations have evolved